testflows/TestFlows-WebSite/source/_posts/blog/what-do-condition-proposition-predicate-property-and-invariant-really-mean.md

 \text{...}
 {%endkatex%}

-<br>Subtle but very important difference to catch and understand!
+<br>A subtle but crucial difference to catch and understand!

 ## State transition formula

-The last thing we need to understand is that a program like any state machine can be described using a mathematical formula.
-Why on earth you would want to do that?
-Well, as we've seen from the example of the example problem, the actual state diagram for the *Die Hard Water Jug Problem* is very complex and hard to follow.

-Mathematics allows for a much more elegant way to expressed, as shown below:
+The last thing we need to understand is that a program—just like any state machine—can be described using a mathematical formula.
+You might ask, "Why would I ever want to do that?"
+The answer is simple: as we've seen with the *Die Hard Water Jug Problem*, the state diagram can be extremely complex and hard to follow.
+Mathematics offers a much more elegant and concise way to express these transitions, as shown below:

 {%katex%}
    (\text{action} = \text{"fill\_small"}) \land (\text{small}' = 3 \land \text{big}' = \text{big}) \lor \\